ebourg/StrataDocs/pages/intro/getting_started/obtaining_strata.md

 There are a number of ways to obtain Strata.

-## From GitHub Releases

-Strata is also released to GitHub through the standard [repository release pages](https://github.com/OpenGamma/Strata/releases).
-The downloads include:

- * `strata-dist` -- the full Strata distribution containing the jar files, dependencies and Javadoc.
- * `report-tool` -- the [command-line tool]({{site.baseurl}}/command_line_tool) for easy access to the reporting capabilities.
- * Source code -- the source code as of the release, documentation source and tool chain.

 ## From a Maven repository

 Strata is available in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.opengamma.strata%22) and [JCenter](https://bintray.com/bintray/jcenter?filterByPkgName=Strata):